 While the iconic image might seem obvious now—and carries significance for Roussimoff outside of the realm of the posed picture—the beer was not the first thing the wrestler held.
 Once the group arrived at the photo shoot, the photographer Stephen Green-Armytage struggled to find an object that would to properly show off Roussimoff’s proportions.
 “Obviously we chose an item whose size is familiar to the magazine’s readers,” he told me.
 “I also photographed André with the restaurant manager, and although the giant towered over him, the reader would not know if he was a particularly small man or of normal size.”
 Another photo with the wrestler posing with Central Park horse also proved unsatisfying—“one wouldn’t know if it was a pony or a Clydesdale.”
 So when Todd suggested the beer-centric staging, Green-Armytage put aside his worry that the photo would be mistaken for an ad and snapped away.

 After all, while everyone’s hands are different, a 12-ounce beer, he noted, is always the same size.

-This Sport Illustrated image, of course, is not the only evidence demonstrating the size of Andre the Giant’s hands.
+This Sport Illustrated photograph, of course, is not the only evidence demonstrating the size of Andre the Giant’s hands.
 A cast of Andre the Giant’s hands are available in the Adrian E. Flatt, MD Hand Collection at the Baylor University Medical Center at Dallas.
-In an video about his collection, Flatt explained that he had to use a Stetson Hat box to create Andre’s cast (he typically used a shoe box) and provided two anecdotes about the giant’s hands:
+In a video about his collection, Flatt explained that he had to use a Stetson Hat box to create Andre’s cast (he typically used a shoe box) and provided two anecdotes about the giant’s hands:

 I usually use a shoe box to cast the famous hands.
 But to do his I had to use a Stetson hat box.
 You could pass a silver dollar through the ring he wore in his finger.
 And his fingers were so wide that he had to use a pencil to use a push button telephone.